paymii90/Paymii/README.md

 A modern and efficient cryptocurrency application built with Spring Boot for the backend and React Native (Expo) for the frontend.

-📌 **Project Overview**

-Paymii is a secure and user-friendly platform that allows users to manage cryptocurrency transactions, monitor real-time market data, and perform seamless transfers.
-Our mission is to bring simplicity and speed to crypto operations.